SharvariTatachar/nytComments/README.md

 # nytComments

-This Python program analyzes New York Times comments on specific article from April of 2018.
+This Python program analyzes New York Times comments on specific articles from April of 2018.
 The categories currently analyzed are a composite of "Culture", "Politics", and "National" tagged articles and "Donald J. Trump" related articles.